dotnet/samples/README.md

 To build and run your sample:

-1. Go to the sample folder and Build to check for errors:
+1. Go to the sample folder and build to check for errors:

-    ```
+    ```console
     dotnet build
     ```
-2. Run!
+2. Run your sample:

-    ```
+    ```console
     dotnet run
     ```

 3. Add a readme.md to the root directory of your sample.

-    - This should include a brief description of the code, and refer people to the article that references the sample.
+  This should include a brief description of the code, and refer people to the article that references the sample.